-With the circulation of two currencies in Cuba, gratuities in hard currency (CUC) are appreciated by all levels of tourism personnel in Cuba.
-Most workers are paid in national money, with which some local services and products can be obtained such as utilities, produce at farmers markets, monthly supplies at ration stores and more (but not much more these days!).
-Tips received in convertible Cuban pesos will grant the recipient access to a much larger variety of goods and services.
-If you are traveling from Europe, you should be aware of this policy when you select Cuba as your travel destination.
-We have encountered some tour operators and clients unaccustomed to tipping in their country of origin who resent the need for tipping in this part of the world.
-While some argue that salaries should be raised to eliminate the need for gratuities, the reality is that in Cuba for the time being anyway, gratuities go a long way to support day-to-day living, filtering down from tourism workers to support many other sectors of the local economy.
-International travelers are generally a privileged sector of society and part of responsible travel is to support the local economy of the country you have chosen to visit, not only with the purchase of a tour package or its elements, but also through meaningful interaction with local people and direct compensation for their efforts when warranted.
-We believe you will encounter many highly-educated, friendly, and down-to-earth professionals on your travels in Cuba.
-We hope that your interactions with them will be educational, memorable and fulfilling for both parties.
+With the circulation of two currencies in Cuba, gratuities in hard currency are appreciated by all levels of tourism personnel in Cuba.
+Tips received in foreign currency will grant the recipient access to a much larger variety of goods and services, or the option to convert to national money if needed.
+If you are traveling from Europe (where this may not be the custom), you should be aware of this policy when you select Cuba as your travel destination.
+Gratuities go a long way to support day-to-day living, filtering down from tourism workers to support many other sectors of the local economy.
+As one privileged to travel, part of doing that responsibly is to support the local economy of the country you have chosen to visit, not only with the purchase of a tour package or its elements, but also through meaningful interaction with local people and direct compensation for their efforts to elevate your experience.
+We believe you’ll encounter many highly-educated, friendly, and down-to-earth professionals on your travels in Cuba.
+And we hope that your interactions with them will be educational, memorable and fulfilling for both parties.

-Another common misconception of travelers to Cuba is that tourism workers will be thrilled to receive their cast-off clothing, candy, etc in lieu of hard currency for their efforts.
-While in some rare cases this may be true, trust us that cash tips will be infinitely more valuable to Cubans and will provide them with the immediate choice of what to purchase according to their individual needs and wants, rather than (in many cases) first having to try to pawn off any unnecessary tokens in exchange for cash.
-Yes, some of the people you will meet may have specific needs for items that aren’t always easily accessible in Cuba, but if you’re not specifically aware of those needs prior to your travel, plan on setting aside a certain amount of CUC cash for gratuities.
+Another common misconception of some travelers to Cuba is that tourism workers will be thrilled to receive their cast-off clothing, candy, etc in lieu of hard currency for their efforts.
+While in some rare cases this may be true, trust us that cash tips will be infinitely more valuable to locals and will provide them with the immediate choice of what to purchase according to their individual needs and wants, rather than (in many cases) first having to try to pawn off any unnecessary tokens in exchange for cash.
+Yes, some of the people you will meet may have specific needs for items that aren’t always easily accessible in Cuba, but if you’re not specifically aware of those needs prior to your travel, simply plan on setting aside a certain amount of cash for gratuities.
+And preferably hard currency.

-For both independent travelers and group travelers, the following is a general guideline for what we believe to be fair when distributing tips along your travels:
+For both independent and group travelers, here’s a general guideline for what we believe to be fair when distributing tips along your travels: